jmadinlab/jmadinlab.github.io/designs.md

 ---
 layout: page
-title: Coral Settlement Designs
+title: Coral Settlement Modules
 permalink: /designs/
 sidebar_link: false
 ---

 > Congratulations!
-You have been given a ceramic module that has been designed to capture coral babies (larvae) from the ocean and help them survive and grow.
+You have been given a ceramic module that has been specially designed to capture coral babies (larvae) from the ocean and help them survive and grow.

-Unlike humans, almost all coral babies die before becoming an adult and reproducing.
-A single coral colony can produce millions of babies each year, and only a few make it back to the reef.
-An even smaller fraction survive and grow into mature adults.
+Unlike humans, almost all coral babies die before becoming an adult.
+A single adult coral can produce millions of babies each year, but only a few make it back to the reef.
+An even smaller fraction survive and grow into mature adults that can reproduce.

 <img src="/assets/designs/larvae.png" width="500"/>